websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ## Installing the Solr Connector

-To install the Liferay Connector to Solr [7 or 8], navigate to [Liferay Marketplace](https://web.liferay.com/marketplace/) and find, then download, the app version that corresponds to your Liferay version.
+To install the Liferay Connector to Solr [7 or 8], navigate to [Liferay Marketplace](https://web.liferay.com/marketplace/) and download the app version that corresponds to your Liferay version.

    - **Liferay CE:** [Liferay CE Connector to Solr 8](https://web.liferay.com/marketplace/-/mp/application/181462322)